Sewage Enforcement Officers (SEO)

 SEO Conflicts of Interest

-As a result of recent inquiries from SEOs regarding conflicts of interest, please follow this legal directive if conditions apply.
+As a result of recent inquiries from SEOs regarding conflicts of interest, please follow this legal directive (PDF) if conditions apply.

 All SEO Letters